phuminsingla/TimeFixSleep/README.md

 # TimeFixSleep
-Fixed the clock stopping after sleep
+Fixed the clock stopping after sleep for Hackintosh.

 ### Step 1